Try due diligence before betting the health of your employees on Lee-Gross-style Direct Primary Care

 Factors like these indicate that net PCP-side additional administrative costs when insurance is used are appreciably less than the 9% from our calculations page.
 Brekke’s result may be off by four-or-more-fold rather than three-fold.

-Before we leave this discussion of Part 1, take a second to note that a frequent claim of direct primary care advocates is that provider-side insurance related savings are sufficient to fuel a tripling the length of primary care appointments.
+Before we leave this discussion of Part 1, take a second to note that a frequent claim of direct primary care advocates is that provider-side insurance related savings are by themselves sufficient to fuel a tripling the length of primary care appointments.
 Even the 35% figure Ms. Brekke used falls far short in that regard.

 Further commentary on Brekke’s series can be found here: